polito-se2-21-r03/sgp/Retrospective3.md

   - Total hours estimated: 6
   - Total hours spent: 6
 - Technical Debt management:
-  - Total hours estimated
+  - Total hours estimated: 10h
-  - Total hours spent
+  - Total hours spent: 10h
-  - Hours estimated for remediation by SonarQube
+  - Hours estimated for remediation by SonarQube: 1h 25min
   - Hours estimated for remediation by SonarQube only for the selected and planned issues
-  - Hours spent on remediation
+  - Hours spent on remediation: 1h 18min
-  - debt ratio (as reported by SonarQube under "Measures-Maintainability")
+  - debt ratio (as reported by SonarQube under "Measures-Maintainability"): 0.2%
-  - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability )
+  - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability ): Reliability A, Security A, Mantainability A

 ## ASSESSMENT